Heart Rate Monitor Training: The Karvonen Method

 The real value in heart rate training isn't just following zones during workouts.
 It's in the patterns you see over time.

-As your fitness improves, you'll notice you can run faster at the same heart rate.
-Or you might see that your heart rate recovers more quickly between intervals.
+As your fitness improves, you'll run faster at the same heart rate.
+Your heart rate will recover more quickly between intervals.

 This data helps gauge fitness progression and spot early signs of overtraining.
-Consistently elevated resting heart rate or slower recovery between intervals can signal you need more recovery.
+Consistently elevated resting heart rate or slower recovery between intervals signals you need more recovery.

 Programming Your Training Zones

-A well-structured training program uses all these zones strategically.
-For most runners, about 80% of your mileage should fall in Zones 1 and 2.
+Young person in dark athletic shirt standing on beach at night with ocean and lights in background A well-structured training programme uses all these zones strategically.
+I recommend about 80% of your mileage in Zones 1 and 2.

-The remaining 20% gets distributed across the higher zones based on your goals and training phase.
-Marathon training emphasizes more Zone 2.5 and Zone 3 work, while 5K training can include a bit more focus on Zone 4 intervals.
+Distribute the remaining 20% across the higher zones based on your goals and training phase.
+Marathon training emphasises more Zone 2.5 and Zone 3 work.
+5K training includes more focus on Zone 4 intervals.

-Lastly, keep in mind that although training based on heart rate is very useful, that these particular zones provide you with a framework.
-All of us are unique, so use the zones with some care, learn to listen to your body and how hard a workout feels, rather than following the numbers like a slave!
+Keep in mind that training based on heart rate is very useful, but these zones provide you with a framework.
+We're all unique, so use the zones with some care.
+Learn to listen to your body and how hard a workout feels, rather than following the numbers like a slave!

 Some other pages you may like